 You can get the stand-alone PDF edition for a small one-time fee.

-Looking for some how-to examples for collaborative art?
-I’ve facilitated over 60 community and school projects with more than 2,000 participants, using my simple Pattern Play Collaborative Art framework.
-In this post, you’ll discover practical tips, step-by-step guidance, and inspiring examples from these 8 round up posts – and I want to help you do the same with my helpful digital resources.
-Followed by the transcript for episode 30: What Do Real-Life Collaborative Art Projects Look Like? and including a brief step by step guide to painting a vibrant group painting using warm colours with my Pattern Play Pages.
+Looking for accessible painting ideas?
+I’ve facilitated over 60 community and school-based collaborative art projects with more than 2,000 participants, using my simple Pattern Play Collaborative Art framework.
+In this post, you’ll discover creative, easy-to-follow projects that anyone can enjoy — and I want to help you do the same with my helpful digital resources.

 FREE Guide + Mini Course: Learn the Easiest Way to Run a Collaborative Art Project